philip-papasavvas/src/README.md

  - Summary tables produced: annualised performance, user-specified custom lookback performance, normalised returns, correlation
  - Methods for plotting: normalised returns & rolling volatility, (6m) rolling Sharpe Ratio, bollinger bands
  - *Development*
-     - [ ] *Melt/vstack the securities data so that stats can be computed for lookbacks of each security regardless of when price history started.
-Summary table will then have columns: (start_date, end_date, no_observations, fund, year x return, year x+1 return, .....year x+n return), so if one fund started in 2012 and another in 2014, both funds in summary table but NaNs populate for smaller dataset.
-Flag to user which securities are not populated for lookback.
-Remove the flag for NaN security data, add in the replace "#N/A" with np.nan, and then functionality to continue for all funds*
+    - [ ] *Melt/vstack the securities data Update summary table to have: (start_date, end_date, no_observations, fund, year x return, year x+1 return, .....year x+n return), so if one fund started in 2012 and another in 2014, both funds in summary table but NaNs populate for smaller dataset.
+Flag to user which securities are not populated for lookback*
     - [ ] *Add key,value mapping for each fund and it's benchmark, then plotting each security with associated benchmark (if any)*
     - [ ] *Integrate efficient frontier script as class method for specified subset of securities*
     - [ ] *Change the input parameters to be in a config.json to read as inputs*